offen/website/homepage/content/articles/0100-matomo.md

 The installation is relatively simple and supports the use of SQLite files as well.
 The tracking script is reduced to a bare minimum and allows pages to load much faster.

 To complete the package, the app allows to manage several websites with one login.
 All website accounts can be shared within teams.
-A [detailed documentation](https://docs.offen.dev/){: target="_blank"} assists with the installation and daily operation.
+A [detailed documentation](https://docs.offen.dev/) assists with the installation and daily operation.

 ### Confidential by design